 The flow-surrender-pleasure cycle supports a smooth and possibly euphoric and embodied experience for mama, keeps baby oxygenated and safe, and reduces the risk of interventions, unwanted outcomes and birth trauma.

-We have learned thus far that these are less likely to occur when we support the natural biological process of birth.
+Complications are less likely to occur when we support the natural biological process of birth.

 The unknown can be scary.
 As women we have the potential to hold multi-linear timelines in our minds, an ability to anticipate every possible scenario.
 But this can easily spiral into overanalyzing hypotheticals.